NetaZuckerman/covidannotator/README.md

 First activate conda - > conda activate nextstrain (or other env with pandas)

 Input -
-in the wd folder have to be -"novelMutable.csv" "regions.csv" - they are attached to this git. as input in the CLI -> the Fasta file, the first sequence must be the reference, other sequences need to be aligned.
+in the wd folder have to be -"regions.csv" - also attached to this git. as input in the CLI -> the Fasta file, the first sequence must be the reference, other sequences need to be aligned.